zeruhur/plerion/_five_galaxies/five_galaxies.md

       - **System 1:** The Dominion of Aquilaria, a powerful empire led by the Lynem species.
 Aquilaria controls a significant portion of the Andromeda Galaxy, utilizing their unique amphibian physiology and expansive military forces to enforce their rule.
       - **System 2:** The United Federation of Avaros, a democratic federation composed of various species, including the Lynem.
 Avaros is known for its commitment to diplomacy, cultural diversity, and pursuit of knowledge.
       - **System 3:** The Technocratic Union of Skopalia, a highly advanced civilization governed by the Che-esune species.
 Skopalia excels in technological innovation and scientific progress, utilizing their expertise to advance their society and maintain dominance.
-      - **System 4:** The Commonwealth of Elyros, a cooperative society of avian Bles colonies.
+      - **System 4:** The Commonwealth of Elyros, a cooperative society of avian Wrulisu colonies.
 Elyros emphasizes mutual cooperation, resource sharing, and cultural preservation, enabling them to thrive in the diverse environments of the Andromeda Galaxy.
   - **Exploration and Mapping Efforts:** Exploration and mapping efforts in the Andromeda Galaxy have been extensive, with various factions and organizations vying for control over uncharted systems and valuable resources.
 Major expeditions have uncovered ancient civilizations, mysterious ruins, and unexplored frontiers.
   - **Distinctive Traits:** The Andromeda Galaxy stands out in the vast cosmos with its colossal expanse, regal spiral arms, and an abundance of globular clusters.
 Within its cosmic borders lie a wealth of celestial wonders, providing awe-inspiring vistas and enigmatic scientific revelations.
-  - **Dominant Species:** The major powers in the Andromeda Galaxy consist of the Lynem, Che-esune, and Bles species.
+  - **Dominant Species:** The major powers in the Andromeda Galaxy consist of the Lynem, Che-esune, and Wrulisu species.
 Each species plays a significant role in the governance and influence within their respective empires or organizations.
   - **Major Conflicts or Alliances:** The Dominion of Aquilaria and the United Federation of Avaros have a history of tensions and conflicts over territorial claims.
 The Technocratic Union of Skopalia and the Commonwealth of Elyros maintain diplomatic relations, occasionally collaborating on scientific endeavors.
   - **Technology Level:** Technological advancements in the Andromeda Galaxy are remarkable, with each major power showcasing unique areas of expertise.
 The Dominion of Aquilaria excels in military technology, while the Technocratic Union of Skopalia is renowned for its scientific achievements and cutting-edge innovations.
   - **Resources and Trade:** The Andromeda Galaxy is rich in resources, including valuable minerals, energy sources, and habitable planets.
 Trade networks connect the major powers, fostering economic cooperation and the exchange of goods, technologies, and cultural influences.